-We hope you find this handbook is helpful.
-Should you have any questions about our policies and procedures, as well as general information, please contact us at any time.
-Our school website will have updated newsletters and calendar information each week.
-If you cannot find the answer to your question, or you would like assistance in translating information into Spanish, please contact our office at 503-356-2020, option #2.
+Welcome to Beaver Acres.
+Should you have any questions about our policies and procedures, or about any general information, please contact us at any time.
+Updated calendar information and newsletters are found on our school website each week.
+If you cannot find the answer to your question, or if you would like assistance in translating information into Spanish, please contact our office at 503-356-2020, option #2.

 We look forward to partnering with you this year.